FNF-CNE-Devs/CodenameEngine/README.md

 1. Install `Xcode` to allow C++ app building.
 2. Download and install [`git-scm`](https://git-scm.com/download/mac).
 3. Open a terminal in the Codename Engine source folder, and run `update.sh`.
+4. Once the libraries are installed, run `haxelib run lime test mac` to compile and launch the game (may take a long time)
+    - ℹ You can run `haxelib run lime setup` to make the lime command global, allowing you to execute `lime test mac` directly.

 </details>